freenas/freenas-docs/userguide/storage.rst

 supported or if it needs to be loaded using :ref:`Tunables`.
 #endif freenas

+#ifdef comment
+# disks are not decrypted separately, the import wizard handles them
+# incorporate this into Import Pool
 Before importing a GELI-encrypted pool, disks must first be decrypted.
 Click :guilabel:`Yes, decrypt the disks`.
 This is shown in :numref:`Figure %s <zfs_decrypt_import_fig>`.